 train my voice; ear piercing; long nails; and spending

-serious money on feale clothes, shoes, accessories and jewelry.
+serious money on female clothes, shoes, accessories and jewellery.
 I

 was still working as a man but my appearance was changing only gradually